-- Support packing tray/box at a comfortable height and have the presentation angle adjustable.
+- Support the packing tray/box at a comfortable height and have the presentation angle adjustable.

-- prune at a safe distance from co-workers and avoid holding the tree wood you are about to prune
+- Prune at a safe distance from co-workers and avoid holding the tree wood that is to be pruned.

-- make sure the air hose is disconnected before working on pruning guns
+- Disconnect the air hose before working with pruning guns.

-- make sure trigger safety switches are applied when moving the guns between rows and climbing up ladders
+- Apply trigger safety switches when moving the guns between rows and climbing up ladders.

-- avoid using compressed air to clean clothing or dust particles from the body.
+- Don’t use compressed air to clean clothing or dust particles from the body.

-- Always were light clothing, light colours, long sleeves, wrap-around sunglasses and a broad-brimmed hat.
+- Wear light clothing, light colours, long sleeves, wrap-around sunglasses and a broad-brimmed hat.

-- Apply broad spectrum SPF 30+ sunscreen before heading out to work and re-apply every two hours.
+- Apply broad spectrum SPF 30+ sunscreen before starting work and re-apply every two hours.

 - Drink plenty of water – at least four litres per day.